 - Add 2 cups of ice and 2 1/2 quarts of cold water to bring the tea to room temp.

-- Place in a gallon jar with starter and scabby.
+- Place in a gallon jar with starter and SCOBY.

-- Cover with a coffee filter or tightly woven cotton secured with a rubber band.
+- Cover with a coffee filter or a tightly woven cotton kitchen towel secured with a rubber band.

-- Add flavor to bottles and pour tea in.
+- If flavoring, add fruit, fruit juice, or herbs (depending on how you want to flavor it) to bottles and pour tea in.

 - Let sit another week.